CloudLabs-MOC/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 + Task 6: Link subnet for auto registration
 + Task 7: Create Virtual Machines to test the configuration
 + Task 8: Verify records are present in the DNS zone
-+ Task 9:Connect to the Test VMs using RDP
++ Task 9: Connect to the Test VMs using RDP

 ## Task 1: Create the Contoso resource group